katastic/dlawn/notes/questions.md

+we could make a class that encapsulates allegro so you operate on relevant functions through a pointer and can only have that pointer if allegro is setup correctly.

 don't classes automatically have a super pointer or parent pointer?
 So do the component types need to be sent a pointer?
 Also do they need to be TEMPLATES and do they need to be CLASSes so we have to heap allocate them? maybe try structs